Verification and Synthesis of Robust Control Barrier Functions: Multilevel Polynomial Optimization and Semidefinite Relaxation: A Multilevel POP Formulation for Verification Synthesis of Robust CBFs

 \subsection{A Hierarchical POP Formulation}

-Given a parametric function $b(x,\theta)$ \HYedit{that is polynomial in $x$ and $\theta$, and assume the parameter $\theta$ belongs to a compact semialgebraic set $\Theta \subseteq \Real{k}$, \ie $\Theta$ is defined by finite polynomial (in-)equalities}.
+Given a parametric CBF candidate $b(x,\theta)$ \HYedit{that is polynomial in $x$ and $\theta$, and assume the parameter $\theta$ belongs to a compact semialgebraic set $\Theta \subseteq \Real{k}$, \ie $\Theta$ is defined by finite polynomial (in-)equalities}.
 We consider verifying and synthesizing a robust CBF from $b(x,\theta)$.
 By Definition~\ref{def:robustcbf}, we can formulate the following optimization problems.

 \begin{problem}[Verification] Fix $\theta$, define \bea V(\theta) := \min_{x \in \partial \calC} \max_{u \in \bbU} \min_{\norm{\epsilon} \leq M_\epsilon} \dot{b}(x,\theta). \eea If $V(\theta) \geq 0$ for a given $\theta$, then $b(x,\theta)$ is a robust CBF.
 Otherwise, a global minimizer $x^\star$ of~\eqref{eq:verifyvaluefun} with $V(\theta) < 0$ acts as a witness that $b(x,\theta)$ is not a robust CBF. \end{problem}